Hello friends, Coach Tyler is here to help you become fitter, healthier, and more alive!

 My top 5 recommendations are:

 Start off with their certified personal trainer programs, then go from there to specialize with different population groups such as kids and seniors.

-As a trainer, coaching groups can open you up to a world of opportunity.
+Coaching groups can open you up to a world of opportunity as a trainer.

-Just the fact that you are interacting with more than one person at a time means you have more access to being an influence and thus generating more word of mouth free ads.
+Just because you are interacting with more than one person at a time means you have more access to being an influence and thus generating more word of mouth free ads.

 That being said, word of mouth as a group instructor usually only relates to the system you are teaching and not you as the instructor.

 So, maybe a good projected goal for you to have if you’re entering the group fitness space is to develop your own branded workout system so that your name spreads along with it.